Babilla (album)

-Babilla is the studio album by Puerto Rican rapper Vico C, released on October 6, 2009 through Caribbean Records under exclusive license to EMI Televisa.
+Babilla is the eight studio album by Puerto Rican rapper Vico C, released on October 6, 2009 through Caribbean Records under exclusive license to EMI Televisa.
 The 69% of the album was recorded at Luny Tunes' Más Flow Studios in Carolina, Puerto Rico, while the remaining 31% was recorded at Pichaera Studios, Golden Boy Studios (both in San Juan, Puerto Rico) and Rotary Music Studios (Bayamón, Puerto Rico).
 Vico C produced almost the entire album, while Hyde, Luis Almonte and Joel Morales worked as recording engineers.
 Half the album was mixed at KDS Studios, while American producer Mike Fuller mastered it at Fullersound Inc., both studios located in Florida.
 All tracks feature session musicians for guitars, drums, trumpet, trombone, saxophone and choirs, while Vico C played the electronic keyboard on eight of the thirteen songs that includes the album.

 It features urban artists including Arcángel, Yaga & Mackie and Wiso G, and also other artists from other genres like Gustavo Laureano, Ángel López and Andy Montañez.
 The album was nominated for a Latin Grammy Award for Best Urban Music Album on 2010, losing to Chino & Nacho's Mi Niña Bonita.
 Its lead single, "Sentimiento", was also nominated for a Latin Grammy Award for Best Urban Song, but lost to La Mala Rodríguez' "No Pidas Perdón".

-This is currently the last studio album by Vico C, however his last production was a compilation made by Sony Music Latin titled Frente A Frente with former reggaeton artist Julio Voltio, released in 2013.
+This production was followed by a compilation release made by Sony Music Latin titled Frente a Frente with former reggaeton artist Julio Voltio, released in 2013.
 Commercially, Babilla is the less successful studio album by Vico C since 1998 and also the first one since that year that appeared in only one category on Billboard charts, debuting 13th on Top Latin Albums and charting just two weeks.